resume-unilu/miller/client/src/pages/people.md

 ::: profile
 ![profile/](/static/images/people/frederic-allemand.jpg 'Frédéric Allemand')
 ### Frédéric Allemand
-> Scientific coordinator
+> Scientific coordinator and manager of the RESuME project

+> DEIS, Rectorate, University of Luxembourg

 :::
-> Coordinator of the European Integration Studies Department, Scientific coordinator and manager of the RESuME project

 Frédéric Allemand is a graduate of Sciences Po, Paris, and holder of a DEA postgraduate degree in EU Law.
 He is currently Coordinator of the European Integration Studies Department at the CVCE.
 He specialises in EU institutional law and economic governance law and is the academic coordinator for the Resources on the European socio-economic model (RESuME) project.
 Frédéric is also an associate researcher at the Geostrategy Centre of the École Normale Supérieure in Paris.
 He lectures on European affairs for Master’s programmes at Sciences Po, ENA and HEC, and has written several academic papers on Economic and Monetary Union.